 With the advances in education, students have more options and flexibility.
 If you can attend college courses without disrupting your life too much, that’s a big plus.

-If you can keep your day job and attend night or weekend classes, you won’t have to sacrifice a steady income for college.
-And that will make it easier to cover some of the costs out-of-pocket rather than borrowing more.
+If you can keep your day job and attend night or weekend classes, you won’t have to sacrifice a steady income for college — and that’ll make it easier to cover some of the costs out-of-pocket, rather than borrowing loans.

 When returning to school, you should file a Free Application for Federal Student Aid (FAFSA) to see if you qualify for federal aid.
-Look for scholarships, grants, and institutional aid from your college that can help cover your costs.
-There are even scholarships and grants specifically for dropouts completing their degrees.
+Look for scholarships, grants and institutional aid from your college that can help cover your costs.
+There are even scholarships and grants specifically for adults returning to school to complete their degrees.